mmaustin/poll-alert/README.md

-### POLL ALERT, purspose
+### POLL ALERT, purspose of the app
 -- To memorialize in real time potential irregularities witnessed at polling places

 ### Local Spinup
--- After cloning the github repo, run "npm server" from the top-level directory: ~/poll-alert
+-- After cloning the github repo, run "npm start" from the top-level directory: ~/poll-alert

 ### Functionality
 -- Login/Register